 In addition to these less avoidable fees, Wirex has tiered account offerings for users.
 It charges 999 WXT for a Premium account and 2999 WXT (roughly €29.99) for an Elite account.

 The Premium account entitles you to a 4% annual savings bonus for all WXT holdings.
 The Elite account entitles you to a 12% annual savings bonus for all WXT holdings.
 It's important to note that the bonus only applies to WXT, not all tokens or currencies.

 How Does Wirex Compare?

 As a cryptocurrency exchange, Wirex is a little dull.
-It only supports a handful of tokens.
+It only supports 35+ tokens.
 The full supported list is here.
 That said, Wirex doesn’t promote the exchange as its primary value.
 Rather, its low cost and high usability are primary value drivers.

 By inventing a token, paying a meaningful interest rate, and cutting costs, and introducing a debit card, Wirex has pushed the envelope.
 It’s refreshing to see a more financial look at digital currencies rather than having yet another blockchain developed for its own sake

 But no one can predict the future.
 It’s impossible to say whether Wirex (and its WXT token) will be the future of digital currencies or if it's 12% interest rate will merely allow 12% of nothing to grow.
 Check out how Wirex compares in this table: